 Benny Goodman And His Orchestra, live from the Urban Room at the Congress Hotel In Chicago.
 Originally Aired January 6, 1936, 30 minute program.

 Following the outbreak of World War II, the Government purchased the Congress Hotel and used it as a headquarters for U.S. Army officers.
-In 1945, a group of Chicagoans banded together to purchase the hotel and reopened it to the public.
+In 1945, a group of Chicagoans banded together to purchase the hotel and reopen it to the public.
 Five years later, Pick Hotel Corporation purchased the property and embarked on a multi-million dollar remodeling and modernization program.
-The 1950-52 renovation involved the creation of a mural-encircled lobby, new front desk, new corridors, new third-floor public rooms, new Congressional and Presidential Suites, and a new supper club called the "Glass Hat."
+The 1950-52 renovation involved the creation of a mural-encircled lobby, a new front desk, new corridors, new third-floor public rooms, new Congressional and Presidential Suites, and a new supper club called the "Glass Hat."

 In the early 1960s, another modernization program included the construction of a new ballroom and the addition of escalators, a novelty for hotels during that era.
 Even though the hotel building boom during those years, the Congress Hotel retained its unique character by blending the old with the new.
-In contrast to many of the formulaic hotel chains and their standardized property layouts, the Congress Hotel guest rooms and suites remain larger, with high ceilings, large bathrooms, and wider window expanses.
+In contrast to many formulaic hotel chains and standardized property layouts, the Congress Hotel guest rooms and suites remain larger, with high ceilings, large bathrooms, and wider window expanses.

 Many famous people stayed at the Congress Plaza Hotel, including several U.S. Presidents.
 In fact, the hotel was once known as the “Home of Presidents” among Chicago hotels.
 Presidents Grover Cleveland, William McKinley, Teddy Roosevelt, William Howard Taft, Woodrow Wilson, Warren Harding, Calvin Coolidge, and Franklin Roosevelt all rallied their partisans to discuss campaign strategies in the heart of Chicago.